HendrixString/adobe-cep-react-create/readme.md

 - `npm run build:dev` / `npm run build:prod` - will build into `./dist` folder
 - `npm run deploy:dev` / `npm run deploy:prod` - will deploy `./dist` folder into the extension folder. if in dev mode, it will create a **symbolic link**, otherwise it will copy the entire folder.
-- `npm run archive` will create a self signed certificate and sign a **ZXP** package ready yo publish
+- `npm run archive` will create a self signed certificate and sign a **ZXP** package ready to publish
 - `npm run release:dev` / `npm run release:prod` - will build, deploy and archive (in production)

 the output is a `./dist` extension folder